2022–23 Premier League of Belize: Closing season

 All eight teams that participated in the opening season participated in the closing season.

 The format will be the same as the opening season with one league consisting of the eight teams, who will play each other twice, with the top four teams advancing to the end of season playoffs.
 The closing season commenced on 14 January 2023.

-In February 2023, part way through the closing season, Belmopan Bandits changed their name to International Futbol Club, after striking a sponsorship deal with a team from Mexico.
+In February 2023, part way through the closing season, Belmopan Bandits changed their name to Internacional Futbol Club, after striking a sponsorship deal with a team from Mexico.

 Also in February 2023, the Football Federation of Belize Арреаlѕ Соmmіttее ruled thаt Port Layola fіеldеd аn іnеlіgіblе рlауеr in their 2–1 away win аgаіnѕt Verdes оn 29 January 2023.
 A 3–0 victory was subsequently awarded to Verdes.
 In addition, the goals scored from this game were annulled, meaning Michael Palacio and Gilroy Thurton from Port Layola and Marco Zavala from Verdes lose a goal each.

+Internacional FC forfeited their game against San Pedro Pirates, scheduled for 18 March 2023 at the Ambergris Stadium.
+The Pirates were awarded a 3–0 victory.

+Verdes were also originally awarded a 3–0 victory for their away game against San Pedro Pirates, scheduled for 8 April 2023.
+This was due to the Pirates failing to provide post-game accommodation to the Belize City based referees, even though the Pirates advised earlier in the week that accommodation was not available.
+San Pedro Pirates subsequently threatened to withdraw from the league, however a few days later decided to continue participating for the remainder of the closing season, as their prospective withdrawal would affect other teams financially.
+After a successful appeal by the Pirates, this game was played on 14 May 2023.